KPro1982/TeleportEverything/TeleportEverything/README.md

 * Enable Server/Player Filter Mask (advanced):
     * If enabled, only the prefabs in the Transport Mask field will be allowed
     * If disabled, all tameable allies can be teleportable
 * Server and Player Transport Masks (advanced): accepts comma delimited list of prefab names.
-E.g.: wolf,lox,
+E.g.: wolf,lox

 #### **Teleport Self**

 1. Select the teleport mode.
 Currently you can select "**Standard**" which will give you vanilla behavior.  "**Vikings don't run**" mode will prevent you from teleporting if mobs are within a search sphere.
 The search radius is configurable in the **F1** configuration menu. "**Take them with you**" will give mobs a small chance of following you through the portal.
 If this mode is selected, a dash through the portal with a troll in pursuit may end up in troll fight within your base!
 Its a super fun mode.
 2. At present, enemies will spawn at a random location within 5 meters (default) of the portal.
 However, this "**Max Enemy Displacement**" can be set in the F1 configuration menu.
 A smaller number means that the mobs will be on you as soon as you materialize.
 A larger number may mean that the mobs spawn in other rooms, on the roof, etc.
-3. Creatures spawn delay is 2 seconds, but you can add more seconds to enemies delay (advanced)
+3. Allies spawn delay is by default 2 seconds, but the enemies spawn delay can be configured (advanced)

 #### **Transport Items**
 If this mode is toggled on, players may transport **ores, ingots, and eggs**.
 In order to offset the advantage of transporting ores, players may set a **"transport fee"** that deducts a percentage of the contraband ores, ingots.